Emotional Health & Wellbeing

 Promoting children and young peoples emotional health and wellbeing, is a whole school approach.
-The guidance from Public Health England presents eight principals to promote emotional health and well being in schools.
+The guidance from OHID presents eight principals to promote emotional health and wellbeing in schools.
 We have tried to capture these key themes in the Swindon Healthy Schools Mental Health Award.

 Many schools in Swindon focus on improving emotional and mental health when achieving their Healthy Schools Silver or Gold Award. this has encouraged young people to be more confident, raised attainment and attendance, but also influenced positive friendship groups.

-Key resources schools used to facilitate this work are - SEAL (Social and Emotional Aspects of Learning) and Anti-Bullying work and through varying nurturing projects and programmes.
-Feeling safe in school is key to being able to learn effectively.
-A number of schools in Swindon achieved South West Anti-Bullying Accreditation.
+A number of schools in Swindon previously achieved South West Anti-Bullying Accreditation.
 This scheme has now been replaced with the Anti-Bullying Quality Mark (ABQH).

 Resilience embraces the ability to deal more effectively with stress and pressure, to manage everyday changes and cope with disappointments and trauma.
-The link between resilsience, wellbeing and learning is being recognised: The Link between Wellbeing and Attainment, - provides a scientific evidence highlighting the link between health wellbeing and education attainment.
+The link between resilience, wellbeing and learning is recognised: The link between wellbeing and attainment government briefing provides a scientific evidence highlighting the link between health wellbeing and education attainment.
 It highlights the value for schools to promote health and wellbeing as an integral part of an effective school strategy.